nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given Student ID is invalid.
+The given student ID is invalid.

     * 1a1.
 TAPA shows an error message.